List of ecoregions affected by woody plant encroachment: Brazil

 Wide-ranging woody encroachment is found in the Cerrado, a savannah ecosystem in central Brazil.
 Studies found that 19% of its area, approximately 17 million hectares, show significant woody encroachment.
+A 40% increase in wood cover reduced the diversity of plants by about 30%.

 Among the researched causes are fire suppression and land use abandonment.
 Fire suppression is linked to Brazil's conservation policy that aims at deforestation in the Amazon, but achieves the limitation of fires also in the Cerrado.
 This ecological change is linked to the disturbance of ecohydrological processes.
 In some areas of the Cerrado, open grassland and wetlands has largely disappeared.

 A contributing factor to the loss of the natural Cerrado savanna ecosystem is the planting of monocultures, such as pine, for wood production.
 When pine is removed and plantations abandoned, areas turn into low-diversity forests lacking savanna species.
 A 20-year study found that woody encroachment led to reduced species diversity and richness.
 Also in the highland grassland of Southern Brazil, bush encroachment caused by land management changes is seen as a significant threat biodiversity, human wellbeing and cultural heritage in grassland ecosystems.

 Studies show that woody encroachment in the Cerrado has a significant impact on rodent species abundance, with positive effects for forest specialists and negative effects for grassland specialists.

 Research has been conducted on the effectiveness of controlled fires as a means to control woody encroachment.